sitizulaikha02/StudentBazaar/README.md

 ## 2. User Preferences

-### Backend (Database Structure) - Zu
-- Design and implement the database structure for storing user preferences.

-#### Tasks:
-- Define necessary fields for user preferences (e.g., categories, notification settings).
-- Create Firestore collections or a Realtime Database structure to store preferences.

 ### Frontend (Preference UI) - Es
 - Create the UI for users to set and manage preferences.
+- Files: UserPreferencesActivity.kt, activity_user_preferences.xml

 #### Tasks:
 - Design the layout for preference settings.
 - Implement the functionality to update preferences through the UI.

+- ### Backend (Database Structure) - Zu
+- Design and implement the database structure for storing user preferences.
+- Files: PreferencesManager.kt

+#### Tasks:
+- Define necessary fields for user preferences (e.g., categories, notification settings).
+- Create Firestore collections or a Realtime Database structure to store preferences.

 ---